mbanem/tooltip-app/README.md

   }

   /* In order to obtain the proper size of tooltipPanel
-     CRTooltip expect only one HTML element as output so for a complex markup we need a wrapper element */
+     necessary for proper positioning of the accompanying tooltip CRTooltip component expect only one HTML element as a wrapper for a complex markup.
+  */
   .tooltip-wrapper {
     width: max-content;